iotaledger/identity.rs/documentation/docs/concepts/decentralized_identifiers/overview.md

 ## DID Documents

 The purpose of a DID is to help navigate to a DID Document, which is a document containing more information regarding the identity subject.
-This document contains data such as public keys, enabling the subject to prove ownership over their personal data, but also URIs that link to public information about the identity.
+This document contains data such as public keys, enabling the subject to prove ownership over their personal data, but can contain additional information on how to interact with the subject.

 The identifier contains all information to resolve a DID, providing the latest DID Document.
 The first three characters `did` indicate that the DID standard from W3C must be used to resolve the identifier.
 It is followed by a unique method name, in our case `iota`, to indicate that the IOTA method is used.
-The IOTA method is a specific implementation that follows the following [method spec](../../specs/did/iota_did_method_spec.md).
-This provides unique rules for the protocol to follow to manage a DID Document.
+The IOTA method is a specific implementation following the [IOTA DID Method Specification](../../specs/did/iota_did_method_spec.md).
+This provides unique rules for the protocol to follow in order to manage a DID Document.
 In our case, it describes how DID Documents are uploaded and queried to and from the IOTA ledger.
 Lastly, a DID contains a set of random characters that are unique per identity, this makes the identity unique and makes sure every identity resolves to a unique DID Document.

 :::tip Requires basic knowledge of Asymmetric Encryption